-A perfect venue for outdoor learning and a great way to bring history alive – 20,000 pupils visit Butser Ancient Farm every year, so why not bring your class too?
-Inspire their curiosity to find out more about the past!
+A perfect venue for outdoor learning and a great way to bring history alive.
+30,000 pupils visit Butser Ancient Farm every year, so why not bring your class too?
+Inspire their curiosity and get hands-on with history!

 - the quality of our enthusiastic team, who will lead you through an adventurous day transporting your pupils back to ancient times.